 Children will enjoy the amenities of the zoo (we didn’t visit this part so we can’t comment on the animals’ quality of life) and kid-friendly park rides.

 Depending on how long you want to stay at Buu Long, there is an on-site hotel and a restaurant.

-After the theme park, you may consider visiting the Buu Long Pagoda which is a well-known Buddhist temple with the golden stupa.
+After the theme park, you may consider visiting the Buu Long Pagoda which is a well-known Buddhist temple with a golden stupa.
 It’s beautiful and not crowded with visitors.
 Plus, it’s located 2 kilometers (1.2 miles) away from the park.

 How to Get to Buu Long Theme Park

 Buu Long Theme Park is 30 kilometers (19 miles) away from Ho Chi Minh City.
 You can get to Buu Long Theme Park by taking the local bus from Ho Chi Minh City.
 Take the local bus #5 from Nguyen Thi Minh Khai and Pasteur to Bien Hoa for an hour.
 You can find the bus stop locations on Google Maps.
 At the Bien Hoa bus station, transfer to local bus #7 which will take about 20 minutes.
 The Bien Hoa bus stops in front of the theme park.

 An easier way is to take a Grab car or ride your motorbike which will take you an hour to get to.